Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 At Love Writing Co. we have put together 6 tips to help you face the back-to-school season with the right mindset that we hope you find helpful.

-Before diving into the article, we’d like to re-emphasise a massive part of this process and that is making learning a part of every day routine.
-In the classroom your child will learn all day everyday in all different ways and it is so important to keep learning going when they are at home too.
-That isn’t to say that it requires hours and hours of home learning, but merely 10 minutes a day can make a massive difference, especially when learning to write.
+Before diving into the article, we’d like to re-emphasize a big part of this process is making learning a part of everyday routine.
+In the classroom your child will learn all day every day in all different ways and it is so important to keep learning going when they are at home too.
+That isn’t to say it requires hours and hours of home learning, just 10 minutes a day can make a massive difference, especially when learning to write.

 Is your child between the ages of 3-5?

 We recommend Ages 3-5: Complete Learning To Write Pack.
 It’s everything you need to learn to write in one place at home.
-Workbooks, Tripod Grip Writing Pencils, Colouring Pencils plus more - makes it super easy to keep up the routine of positive learning even when home.
+Workbooks, Tripod Grip Writing Pencils, Erasable Colouring Pencils, 35 FREE stickers plus so much more - making it super easy to keep everything in one place and establish a routine of positive learning even when home.

 Is your child between the ages of 6-9?

-Then, this is our must try handwriting pack for you, click here to shop Ages 6-9: Better Writing Pack.
-Perfect for home learning and fun learning to write practice for both Left and right handed children, all products are also SEND friendly too.
+Then, this is our must try handwriting pack for you, click here to shop Ages 6-9: Better Cursive Writing Pack.
+Perfect for home learning to help your child build writing confidence and unlock the potential of neat and tidy handwriting.

 But that’s enough chatting from me, let’s get to the good part!
-Enjoy your reading and it helps!
+Enjoy your reading and we hope it helps!

 • Spend an afternoon together getting all of your school prep done.